Transaction Monitoring

 }

-You can use the summation of started_at + duration to calculate when funds will be released and available (automatically) in the platform_available field of the customer's fiat account.
+• Add started_at + duration to calculate when funds release to the platform_available balance in the customer's fiat account.